Queer 365: how to progress LGBTQ+ initiatives beyond Pride.

 8. Be consistent and invest in long-term solutions.

 It’s an especially important time for diversity, equity, and inclusion.
 Allyship and advocacy for the LGBTQ+ community requires practice everyday.
 There are no more sidelines, and cheering from the stands doesn’t cut it anymore.
 We have a duty to be active accomplices in removing any barriers, challenging the status quo, and supporting every individual with reaching their full potential.
 That often means leaning into discomfort and vulnerability.

 Pride offers many businesses an opportunity to develop and improve existing inclusion initiatives, as well as explore and implement new ones.
 But it is now time to drive that momentum throughout the whole year.
-That’s why we've introduced Queer 365 - a membership model designed to allow for year-round support organised under one annual, holistic partnership.
+That’s why we've introduced our membership model designed to allow for year-round support organised under one annual, holistic partnership.
 We provide a package of tried and tested solutions and services across a broad range of topics and themes that can be tailored to the unique and diverse needs of each member company or organization.